tc39/proposal-seeded-random/README.md

 > Instead of explicitly generating a seed,
 > should we instead just have `parent.seededPRNG()`
 > which directly returns a child prng?
+>
+> Or just allow the constructor to take a `PRNG` object,
+> which implicitly pulls a value off of it to generate a seed/state from?

 Algorithm Choice